 Route length: 345 km by car, 1 km on foot.

-In the morning, you will have breakfast at the lodge and set off along the Chuysky Trakt towards the border with Mongolia.
+In the morning, you will have breakfast and set off along the Chuysky Trakt towards the border with Mongolia.
 From the huge intermontane basin of the Kurai Steppe, you will have a magnificent view of the peaks of the North Chuya Range — the peaks of Aktru-Bash (4,075 m) and Karatash (3,534 m).

 Upon reaching the village of Chagan-Uzun, you will visit the valley of the Kyzylchin River, nicknamed "Altai Mars" by tourists.
 Due to the high content of iron oxide, manganese, clay, and limestone, the surrounding mountains are colored in various shades of red: from bright orange to dark brown.
-A picnic lunch will be organized for you on the route.

 On the way back to the hotel, you will visit another famous Altai landmark — Geyser Lake.
 Its depth is about 2 meters, and its diameter is 25-30 meters.
 It has a surprisingly rich turquoise hue and does not freeze in winter.
 "Geysers" periodically come to life at the bottom of the lake, forming visible circles of blue color.